fbpx

 Introduction to CSS:

 CSS (Cascading Style Sheets) is the language used to style the visual presentation of web pages.
 It controls the layout, colors, fonts, spacing, and overall design of a website.
 With CSS, web designers can create visually appealing and responsive websites that look great on any device.
-CSS works alongside HTML (HyperText Markup Language), which provides the structure of the web page, while CSS adds the styling to make it look attractive.
+Top 5 Advanced CSS Techniques for Web Designers works alongside HTML (HyperText Markup Language), which provides the structure of the web page, while CSS adds the styling to make it look attractive.

 Advantages of CSS: